Symptoms of Newborn Tongue Ties

-After the procedure we will take the time to practice post-op stretches with you and your little one and give you an opportunity to breastfeed if you choose to do so.
+After the tongue tie surgery, we will take the time to practice post-op stretches with you and your little one and give you an opportunity to breastfeed if you choose to do so.
 We also like to see you back a week after the procedure to monitor healing and answer any additional questions.

 Although there is little risk of infection, proper aftercare is very important.
 The pediatric dentists and team at myKIDSdds will provide and review proper care information before and after the procedure.
 With babies, you may notice that they refuse to nurse for the first 24-hours following the frenectomy, this is completely normal.
 Make sure to speak with a lactation consultant to discuss alternative feeding methods immediately following the procedure, as your baby may need help relearning how to breastfeed.
 We also recommend making an appointment with a cranio-sacral therapist to help relieve any pressure or tension caused by lip and/or tongue restriction.
 Older children should be gentle when brushing their teeth for the first few days following the frenectomy.
 Rinsing with salt water will help keep the area clean.

-For more information, or to read how this procedure transformed the lives of one of our families, check out the blog post we wrote in partnership with our friends at Dallas Moms Blog or the blog post on our site.
+For more information, or to read how this procedure transformed the lives of one of our families, check out the blog post we wrote in partnership with our friends at Dallas Moms Blog or our “Is A Frenectomy Needed For My Baby?” blog post.

 Newborn tongue ties and lip ties often occur in tandem and affect 4 to 11 percent of newborns in the U.S.

 A frenectomy is a quick surgical procedure.
 It only takes a few seconds and with proper stretching exercises it can be life changing for some families.
 However, it isn’t the right answer for every infant.
-Before considering surgery, our doctors will first assess the infant’s feeding history, oral musculature and range of motion of the tongue, among other factors.
+Before considering tongue-tie surgery, our doctors will first assess the infant’s feeding history, oral musculature and range of motion of the tongue, among other factors.
 They’ll talk with you, answer any questions you may have and will help you determine what is best for you and your baby.